electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ## Battery packs

 Currently, the Audi e-tron is available with 2 different battery pack sizes.
-It is expected that from the [2023-model](/models/e-tron/mychanges/) there will be added a larger pack.
+It is expected that from the facelift [2024-model](../../mychanges/) there will be added a larger pack.

 ### 95kWh battery